Physics-informed neural networks for parameter learning of wildfire spreading: Application and results

 The main focus of \emph{Case Study 1} is to demonstrate the pivotal role of PiNNs in inferring the three unknown physical quantities, $\textnormal{D}, \textnormal{u}$, and $\textnormal{U}$ (scalar values), within the wildfire spreading model.
 Synthetic data are meticulously prepared and tested applying known values for the above model parameters, denoted as $\bm{\theta}^{*} = [\textnormal{D}^{*}\,\, \textnormal{u}^{*}\,\,\textnormal{U}^{*}]^\T = \left[0.41\,\, 0.25\,\, 0.61\right]^\T$.
-The data generation process involves explicitly solving the mathematical system of equations~\eqref{eq:EnergyBalanceDimlessModel}--\eqref{eq:Reaction2Model} through finite difference numerical methods (i.e., central difference scheme for the discretization of the diffusion term and upwinding scheme for the discretization of the advection term) while ensuring compliance to the prescribed boundary and initial conditions (i.e., generated via a physics-informed digital twin).
+The data generation process (i.e., generated via a physics-informed digital twin) involves explicitly solving the mathematical system of equations~\eqref{eq:EnergyBalanceDimlessModel}--\eqref{eq:Reaction2Model} through finite difference numerical methods (i.e., central difference scheme for the discretization of the diffusion term and upwinding scheme for the discretization of the advection term) while ensuring compliance to the prescribed boundary and initial conditions.
+As the application and significance of the proposed approach are inherently real-world, we implemented the Adaptive Mesh Refinement (AMR) numerical scheme to reduce computational demands to manageable levels, achieving 0.1 CPU-seconds of computation time per 1 CPU-second of simulated time \citep{Chatzimanolakis2022a, Vogiatzoglou2024}.
 The simulation covers a horizontal spatial domain of $x \in \left[0, 100\right]$ m and a time interval of $t \in \left[0, 200\right]$ s, while the training dataset includes points sampled at consecutive uniform intervals of $d_x =$ 1 m in space and $d_t =$ 1 s in time (equivalent to a frequency of 1 Hz) with a total number of 20.301 data points for each state variable ($T, E, X$).